zongruxie4/PuppyGit/README.md

 ## Author
 PuppyGit made by Bandeapart1964 of catpuppyapp

-### PuppyGit is a free app though, but if it helpful to you, please consider star this project and/or <a href=https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md>Donate</a>, it will help this project long live.
+### PuppyGit is a free app though, but if it helpful to you, please consider Star + <a href=https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md>Donate</a>, it will help this project long live.